Graduate Programs - Special Education

-2. Does the M.Ed. program in Special Education require a thesis?
+Does the M.Ed. program in Special Education require a thesis?

 What about certification?

 Teacher certification is granted by the Maine Department of Education, not by the University of Maine.
 Students who successfully complete ALL the requirements of our NCATE-approved, professional preparation programs (Teacher of Students with High Incidence Disabilities, Educational Specialist for Students with Low Incidence Disabilities) including documentation of passing scores on Praxis II in Special Education will be eligible for certification.
-Specific information regarding certification is available from the Maine Department of Education, Certification Services, State House Station 23, Augusta, ME 04333 (www.maine.gov/education/cert/index.html).
+Specific information regarding certification is available from the Maine Department of Education, Certification Services, State House Station 23, Augusta, ME 04333.

 If I have taken graduate courses at another university, can they be transferred to my program at UMaine?

-A maximum of 12 credit hours (typically four courses) of previous graduate coursework can be transferred into the student’s program.
+A maximum of 6 credit hours of previous graduate coursework from another institution can be transferred into the student’s program at the time of admission, or a 12 credits from the University of Maine.
 In order to be transferred, courses must be approved by the Special Education faculty.
 Determination of transfer acceptability depends on factors such as how recently the course was taken and whether it is judged equivalent to an established course in the program.
 Decisions on transfer of courses are made during the application/interview process.
 Graduate courses taken as part of one’s undergraduate program can not be transferred into the M.Ed. program.

 How do I obtain a faculty advisor?